jackrzhang/boggle-board/README.md

 # boggle-board
-Short java program that emulates a game board from the classic Boggle word game and determines if user-input words are on the board.
+Emulates a game board from the classic Boggle word game and determines if user-input words are on the board.